lluki/party-teddy/README.md

 The software is written in Arduino and uses the [ESP8266 Audio](https://github.com/earlephilhower/ESP8266Audio) library.

+### Hardware
+A custom board using an ESP8266 12E, the schematics can be found [here](https://github.com/lluki/party-teddy/blob/main/schema/schema.pdf)

 ### HTTP interface
 At boot, the teddy will fetch /playlist which should return a single integer